-Concluding my four-part photographic walk around the historic center of Macau (see Parts 1, 2, & 3) today we take a jaunt around some of the old shops which line the labyrinth of streets surrounding Rua dos Mercadores in the south to Rua Nossa Senhora do Amparo in the north.
+Concluding my four-part photographic walk around the historic centre of Macau (see Parts 1, 2, & 3) today we take a jaunt around some of the old shops which line the labyrinth of streets surrounding Rua dos Mercadores in the south to Rua Nossa Senhora do Amparo in the north.

-All of the shops in this area are at street level below residential apartments selling all manner of items, each seeming to specialise in one particular product, like dried fish (above).
+All of the shops in this area are at the street level below residential apartments selling all manner of items, each seeming to specialise in one particular product, like dried fish (above).

 Down some of the side alleys can be found simple street stalls under large awnings selling all sorts of miscellanea.

-This particular stall was selling many different types of fake money which is burnt at the graves of people’s ancestors for them to spend in the after-life.
+This particular stall was selling many different types of fake money which is burnt at the graves of people’s ancestors for them to spend in the afterlife.
 This is normally done during the Qingming festival, also known as the tomb sweeping festival.